 Contact the Neighborhood Traffic Management Program Coordinators to request an application for Traffic Calming in your neighborhood or download the Neighborhood Traffic Management Program Request Form.

 Intensified enforcement of traffic regulations can calm traffic, generally by reminding drivers of posted speed limits and by enforcing the observance of STOP signs.
-Contact the Stockton Police Department to request targeted enforcement or visit Police Enforcement.
+Call the non-emergency number for the Stockton Police Department at 209-937-8377 to request targeted enforcement.

 Stop signs are not traffic calming measures and State and Federal guidelines preclude their use to "slow" vehicles.
 The function of a Stop sign is to assign right-of-way at intersections, and they are typically installed after a study to determine if warrants, criteria established by the Federal Highway Administration and Cal-Trans, are met.